lmmfs/earth/README.md

     Base.metadata.create_all(bind=engine)
 ```
 I decided on this given the scope of this project on having only one table on the database, the objective was to make easy as possible to setup, without touching directly on the database container.
-The problem with this approach is if there are changes to model, like adding a new column to the table.
-The `create_all()` method will not pick up on the changes and we will need a database migration tool.
+The limitation is that approach does not support schema evolution.
+Any future model changes (e.g., adding a new column) are not caught by `create_all()` method.
+It would require integrating a database migration tool (like Alembic).

+#### Database configuration values
+Giving the size of the project scope, the configuration for the database is defined on the docker-compose.yaml.
+In the future some of these value should be moved to a Docker secret for better security.

 #### get_db
 During the development, it was needed to add `asynccontextmanager` because of fastapi lifespan, with that I learn about python context manager and found that it might be useful to use something similar when dealing with database requests.